Line No. 4

 It is useful here to consider two

 telecommunications antennas or launching structures, the

-1/4-wave helical resonator with large capacitive top loading
+1/4-wave helical resonator with sufficient capacitive top loading

-and small overall height, compared to the electrical 1/4 wavelength.
+to prevent electrical discharge, and small overall height compared to the electrical 1/4 wavelength.

 In both cases the structure is base fed, and a ground connection is used.

 Marconi antenna is a modified 1/2-wave Hertz antenna